 You will not have complete freedom to choose all your subjects.
 English, Maths, Science, Spanish and Religious Education remain compulsory and you will continue to study PDS and Physical Education.
-All GCSE / Vocational courses will begin in Year 9 and continue through to the end of Year 11.
+All GCSE/Vocational courses will begin in Year 9 and continue through to the end of Year 11.

-We offer a highly personalised approach, where we use Year 8 Cycle 1 assessment data and information about your preferences to advise you on the best route for you that will lead to greatest success.

-You will have listened in the assembly and watched the subject video clips that explains the Key Stage 4 curriculum in more detail.
+We offer a highly personalised approach, where we use Year 8 Cycle 1 assessment data along with attitude to learning, attendance data and information about your preferences to advise you on the best route for you that will lead to greatest success.
+You will have listened to a number of assemblies that explains the Key Stage 4 curriculum in more detail.
 You will complete a pre-interview form that tells us more about you as an individual.
 A member of the senior staff will interview and talk to you about the variety of choices available to you.
-It is important now that you discuss your subject choices with your parents and teachers in preparation for your interview during week 4 / 5 of this term.
+It is important now that you discuss your subject choices and guided choices with your parents and teachers in preparation for your interview during week 5/6 of this term.

-Your final form will need to be returned to your form tutor (after your interview) on or before Monday 27 March 2023.
+Your final form will need to be returned to your form tutor (after your interview) on or before Friday 21 May 2021.